raganwald/raganwald.github.com/_posts/2018-08-30-a-flock-of-mockingbirds.md

 So far, so good![^fib]

-[^fib]: This basic pattern was originally discussed in an essay about a different recursive function, [writing a matrix multiplication implemntation of fibonacci](http://raganwald.com/2015/12/20/an-es6-program-to-compute-fibonacci.html).
+[^fib]: This basic pattern was originally discussed in an essay about a different recursive function, [writing a matrix multiplication implementation of fibonacci](http://raganwald.com/2015/12/20/an-es6-program-to-compute-fibonacci.html).

 ---